-Moist, lightly sweetened with honey and even a little fluffy, these grain-free and gluten-free healthier carrot cake cupcakes (or muffins!) are the perfect Easter treat.
+Moist, lightly sweetened with honey and even a little fluffy, these grain-free and gluten-free healthier carrot cake muffins are the perfect Easter treat.
 With a paleo and dairy-free option.

 First up, if you prefer a grain-containing healthier carrot cake recipe, I have you covered!
 This 100% whole grain carrot cake is the best carrot cake I’ve ever had.
 Hands down.